Fore, Four and Fourth

 “Um… is this the Judge M.C.
 Fredricks residence?”

 We laughed about that one for years, long after my early 20s when I began going by “Martin” rather than “Marty.”
-The name might have suited me as a child, but I can’t stand it now.
+The name suited then; can’t stand it for myself now.

 Even so, I kept getting Dad’s mail.